Tan Chin Tuan: Early life

-Born in 1908, he was the son of prominent Hokkien businessman, Tan Cheng Siong, a General Manager of Oversea-Chinese Bank Ltd. Tan Chin Tuan grew up under the harsh conditions of the Great Depression (1930), having lost his father during his schooling years.
-Educated at Anglo-Chinese School, he was compelled to leave school at the age of seventeen to begin work at the Chinese Commercial Bank (which merged with Ho Hong Bank that same year to form OCBC).
+Born in 1908, Tan was the son of prominent Hokkien businessman, Tan Cheng Siong, a General Manager of the Oversea-Chinese Bank Ltd. Tan grew up under the harsh conditions of the Great Depression, having lost his father during his schooling years.
+Educated at Anglo-Chinese School, he was compelled to leave school at the age of 17 to begin work at the Chinese Commercial Bank—which merged with Ho Hong Bank that same year to form OCBC Bank.

 Career

 Tan served as the managing director of OCBC from 1942 to 1972 and as chairman from 1966 to 1983.
 Upon his retirement, he was made honorary life president of the bank, the only person ever thus honoured.

 Tan established his reputation as a sharp corporate banker with a keen eye for spotting opportunities to create value for the bank and its shareholders.
 His ideas and thinking were instrumental in the building of OCBC bank.

 Between the mid-1950s to the mid-1970s, he was chairman of ten blue-chip companies.
 Upon his retirement of these companies, Tan was made their Honorary Life President.